Skailer1/pokeApp/README.md

 ## Acknowledgments

-- I would also like to thank my friends and colleagues for their valuable feedback and support.
+- I would like to thank my friends and colleagues for their valuable feedback and support.
 - Special thanks to Terrantic team to light the spark and inspire me to build this project.